British School Jakarta: History

 the school opened a new Early Years Education Centre in Pondok Indah in response to growing demand for places in Pre-School and Reception classes.
 In February 2007 a new Performing Arts centre, the BIS World Theatre, was opened providing facilities and three performance areas.
 The Theatre was officially opened by the Duke of York, Prince Andrew, on 6 March 2008.

-In early 2009, the construction of the Secondary Library Building was completed, which houses a cafe, school shop, meeting rooms and additional class room spaces.
+In early 2009, the construction of the Secondary Library Building was completed, which houses a cafe, meeting rooms and additional class room spaces.
 Extra land was purchased at the Bintaro campus and the School's Strategic Development Plan provides a framework for the future.
 An extension to the IB Centre to accommodate growing demand was completed in December 2009.
-In 2012 the Early Years Centre was comprehensively refurbished and reopened.
+In 2012 the Early Years Centre was comprehensively refurbished and reopened on site.
 In 2014 the school name changed to British School Jakarta to comply with new Indonesian law.
-In 2015 construction of the New Sports Hall commenced as part of the development of the East Campus.
+In 2015 construction of the New Sports Hall commenced as part of the development of the East Campusand this facility has been in use since mid-2017.
+Since 2019 many classrooms have been remodelled to reflect the school’s innovative approach to learning and teaching.
+In 2025 The Arena was completed as an all-weather venue designed for sport, performances and community gatherings.

 In 2015, BSJ was awarded the TES British International School of the Year.

 Campuses

 The school is set in a fourteen hectare campus in Perigi Lama, Bintaro.

-A pre-school campus in Pondok Indah has been closed and all equipment moved to the Bintaro campus.